nspsck/st7735s_WeAct_Studio_TFT_port/README.md

 - `sleep_mode(value)`

   If value is True, cause the display to enter sleep mode, otherwise wake up if value is False.
 During sleep display content may not be preserved.

+  Changed: backlight will also be turned off and on, if you wish to keep the backlight on or off, please call `on()` or `off()` accordingly.

 - `fill(color)`